Defenestrations of Prague: 1419 Defenestration of Prague

-The 1483 Defenestration of Prague
+1483 Defenestration of Prague

-This defenestration took place on 24 September, 1483 during the storms of the Prague population during the reign of King Vladislaus II of Hungary.
-He was king of Bohemia at that time but he became the king of Moravia and Hungary only after Matthias Corvinus died in 1490.
-It was then that the party of the Communion under both kinds, fearing for their influence, carried out a violent coup in the Old and New Towns and Lesser Town.
+This defenestration took place on 24 September 1483 during the storms of the Prague population during the reign of King Vladislaus II of Hungary.
+He was king of Bohemia at that time but he became the ruler of Moravia and Hungary only after Matthias Corvinus died in 1490.

+It was then that the party of the Communion under both kinds, fearing for their influence, carried out a violent coup in the Old and New towns and Malá Strana.
 The Old Town Burgomaster and the dead bodies of seven New Town councilors were defenestrated from the respective town halls.
-The coup in Prague contributed to the limitation of ruling power and prevented the resumption of pre-Hussian conditions.
-On October 6, 1483, three Prague municipalities signed a treaty on unity and common action, which brought the dominion of the Utraquism.
+The coup in Prague contributed to the limitation of ruling power and prevented the resumption of pre-Hussite conditions.

+On 6 October 1483, three Prague municipalities signed a treaty on unity and common action, which brought the dominion of the Utraquism.
 The development then led to religious reconciliation and the declaration of equality of both churches at the Kutná Hora Assembly in 1485.

-The 1618 Defenestration of Prague
+1618 Defenestration of Prague

 This defenestration significantly influenced the history of Europe and led to the Thirty Years' War.